Banuba/ve-sdk-react-native-cli-integration-sample/mddocs/quickstart_ve_android.md

 and add [ReactMethod](../android/app/src/main/java/com/vesdkreactnativecliintegrationsample/SdkEditorModule.kt#L154) on Android side to start Video Editor.

+## Face AR Effects

+[Banuba Face AR SDK product](https://www.banuba.com/facear-sdk/face-filters) is used on camera and editor screens for applying various AR effects while making video content.
+Any Face AR effect is a folder that includes a number of files required for Face AR SDK to play this effect.

+> [!INFO]
+> Make sure preview.png file is included in effect folder.
+You can use this file as a preview for AR effect.

+There are 3 options for adding and managing AR effects:

+1. Store all effects in by the path [assets/bnb-resources/effects](../android/app/src/main/assets/bnb-resources/effects/) folder in the app.
+2. Store color effects in [assets/bnb-resources/luts](../android/app/src/main/assets/bnb-resources/luts) folder in the app.
+3. Use [AR Cloud](https://www.banuba.com/faq/what-is-ar-cloud) for storing effects on a server.

 ## Connect audio

 This is an optional section in the integration process.
 In this section you will know how to connect audio to Video Editor.